Liberals down to 1 seat in western Quebec as CAQ enjoys near-sweep | CBC News

 'The work begins tonight'

 "It's an enormous territory.
-I like to be present everywhere," Bussière said in French, adding that he still enjoys the experience of door knocking.
+I like to be present everywhere," Bussière said in French, adding that he still enjoys the experience of knocking on doors.

-Mathieu Lévesque, the CAQ's incumbent MNA in the electoral riding of Chapleau, was the first western Quebec candidate to learn he had reclaimed his seat on Monday.
+Mathieu Lévesque, the CAQ's incumbent MNA in the electoral district of Chapleau, was the first western Quebec candidate to learn he had reclaimed his seat on Monday.

 "I thank the voters tonight.
 It's an honour to represent them," Lévesque said in French amid the clamour of celebrating party supporters.
 "The work begins tonight."